Military–industrial complex: Second era (Cold War)

+Murray Weidenbaum said that the military-industrial complex directly harms defense contractors.
+His free market perspective was that dependency on government contracts reduces the growth potential of a company.
+He cautioned against convergence of the military and its suppliers, pointing to his former employer Boeing as an example of a company that owed its success to focussing on commercial, rather than military, customers.
+John Kenneth Galbraith, on the other hand, said that society would be better off if the arms industry were nationalized because this would save taxpayers money.
+Proxmire said that contractors such as Lockheed Aircraft were already on "corporate welfare".

 Following Eisenhower's address, the term became a staple of American political and sociological discourse.
 Many Vietnam War–era activists and polemicists, such as Seymour Melman and Noam Chomsky employed the concept in their criticism of U.S. foreign policy, while other academics and policymakers found it to be a useful analytical framework.
 Although the MIC was bound up in its origins with the bipolar international environment of the Cold War, some contended that the MIC might endure under different geopolitical conditions (for example, George F. Kennan wrote in 1987 that "were the Soviet Union to sink tomorrow under the waters of the ocean, the American military–industrial complex would have to remain, substantially unchanged, until some other adversary could be invented.").
 The collapse of the Soviet Union and the resultant decrease in global military spending (the so-called 'peace dividend') did in fact lead to decreases in defense industrial output and consolidation among major arms producers, although global expenditures rose again following the September 11 attacks and the ensuing "War on terror", as well as the more recent increase in geopolitical tensions associated with strategic competition between the United States, Russia, and China.

 A 1965 article written by Marc Pilisuk and Thomas Hayden says benefits of the military–industrial complex of the U.S. include the advancement of the civilian technology market as civilian companies benefit from innovations from the MIC and vice versa.
 In 1993, the Pentagon urged defense contractors to consolidate due to the fall of communism and a shrinking defense budget.